-If you're using Burp Suite Professional, right-click on the request, and from the context menu select Engagement tools / Generate CSRF PoC.
+If you're using Burp Suite Professional, right-click on the request and select Engagement tools / Generate CSRF PoC.
 Enable the option to include an auto-submit script and click "Regenerate".

-If you're using Burp Suite Community Edition, use the following HTML template and fill in the request's method, URL, and body parameters.
+Alternatively, if you're using Burp Suite Community Edition, use the following HTML template.
 You can get the request URL by right-clicking and selecting "Copy URL".

-Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".
+- Go to the exploit server, paste your exploit HTML into the "Body" section, and click "Store".

-To verify if the exploit will work, try it on yourself by clicking "View exploit" and checking the resulting HTTP request and response.
+- To verify that the exploit works, try it on yourself by clicking "View exploit" and then check the resulting HTTP request and response.